-Candidates must hold an MBBS Degree from any of the recognized National or International Medical Institutions which are listed as per the Indian Medical Council Act, 1956.
-Candidates must have completed the mandatory internship and obtained the permanent registration from the Medical Council of India (MCI) or State Medical Council (SMC).
+Candidates must hold an MBBS degree from any of the recognized National or International Medical Institutions which are listed as per the Indian Medical Council Act, 1956.
+Candidates must have completed the mandatory internship and after that have acquired permanent registration from the Medical Council of India (MCI) or State Medical Council (SMC).

-Preference in selection will be given to candidates who possess the following:
+Preference will be given to candidates who possess the following:

-- MD/DNB in Medicine or

-- MRCP Part 1 or

-- High NEET Score or

-- MBBS with 2 years experience in Internal Medicine.
+MRCP Part 1 or MBBS with 2 years' of work experience in Internal Medicine.